sharfaz/event-booking-api/README.md

 - `Attendee`: Represents a user who can book an event.
 It has a name and email and date of birth.
 - `EventBooking`: Represents a booking made by an attendee for an event.
 It has a status (confirmed, pending, canceled) and a date of booking.
 - `AdminUser`: Represents an admin user who can manage events and bookings.

+### Relationships
+- `Event` → `EventBookings` (1:N): An event can have multiple bookings.
+- `Attendee` → `EventBookings` (1:N): An attendee can book multiple events, but not the same event twice.
+- Constraints:
+    - Unique constraint on `EventBooking` (`event_id`, `attendee_id`) to prevent duplicate bookings.
+    - Check constraint on `EventBooking` to ensure capacity limits are not exceeded.

+I added doctrine UniqueConstraint attribute to the `EventBooking` entity to enforce this constraint at the database level.
+Also added Symfony validation constraints UniqueEntity to the `EventBooking` entity to ensure to prevent duplicate booking.

+Additionally added custom validation constraint to check the capacity of the event is not exceeded when creating a booking.

 ### Authentication & Authorization
 I have created an Admin User entity to manage certain events resource operations.
 I commented out the code to demonstrate my approach.